Burial in Anglo-Saxon England: Archaeological investigation

 Although some antiquarians had made attempts to excavate and catalog the Anglo-Saxon grave-sites, on the whole, such sites were commonly damaged and destroyed in eighteenth and early nineteenth-century England, with a little attempt being made to properly study them.
 Due to the Society of Antiquaries' inability to act on the situation, in 1843 Charles Roach Smith and Thomas Wright - both keen Anglo-Saxonists - founded the British Archaeological Association (BAA), which held its first conference the following year in Canterbury.
 The BAA's leadership campaigned for better rights for native British archaeology, asking for it to be protected legally and to be recognized by major institutions.
 When the British Museum refused to purchase Faussett's collection of Anglo-Saxon artifacts following his grandson's death in 1853, Roach Smith complained that "not only does the Government begin with gathering the monuments, ancient and modern, of all foreign countries, but it ends there also.
 Our national antiquities are not even made subservient and placed in the lowest grade; they are altogether unrecognized and ignored."

 In September 2020, archaeologists announced the discovery of an Anglo-Saxon cemetery with 17 cremations and 191 burials dating back to the 7th century in Oulton, near Lowestoft.
 The graves contained the remains of men, women, and children, as well as artifacts including small iron knives and silver pennies, wrist clasps, strings of amber, and glass beads.
 According to Andrew Peachey, who carried out the excavations, the skeletons had mostly vanished because of the highly acidic soil.
 They were preserved as brittle shapes and "sand silhouettes" in the sand.

+In January 2026, archaeologists announced the uncovering of an Anglo-Saxon burial ground during preparatory excavations.
+The site, dating from the 6th to 7th centuries, includes at least 11 burial mounds (barrows) with both inhumation and cremation burials, many accompanied by weapons, jewelry and vessels, indicating varied funerary practices.
+Among the most remarkable finds is a high-status burial containing two individuals interred with a fully harnessed horse, weapons and personal items, interpreted as reflecting elite social status.